 The SF Business Times reports that the Line Hotel operators are stepping away from the property and have notified the state of a "mass layoff" event on December 10.
 But, they say, the hotel will become part of the Hilton Curio Collection as of that date, and Hilton is expected to rehire all or most of the 86-person staff.

 Line Hotel is a boutique brand that was created a decade ago by New York-based Sydell Group, starting with the first Line property in Los Angeles' Koreatown neighborhood.
 Other Line locations are in Austin and Washington DC.
-Earlier this year, Hilton announced it had acquired a controlling interest in Sydell Group, which also owns the NoMad, Freehand, and The Ned hotel brands.
-The move brings Hilton its first luxury lifestyle hotel brands.
+Earlier this year, Hilton announced it had acquired a controlling interest in Sydell Group, which owns the NoMad brand.
+But SoHo House owns The Line as well The Ned hotel brands, and this Line takeover appears to be separate from that acquisition.*

-It's not clear whether Hilton plans to retain the Line brand name either at the San Francisco location or elsewhere — Curio Collection properties tend to retain their own individual branding, as the Business Times notes, like the Juniper Hotel in Cupertino.
+It's not clear what the new branding for this location will be — Curio Collection properties tend to retain their own individual branding, as the Business Times notes, like the Juniper Hotel in Cupertino.
 The Curio Collection currently boasts 170 hotels in 42 countries, with another 84 coming in the pipeline.

 The 236-room Mid-Market property lost its upscale restaurant Tenderheart back in March, and since then, the hotel's website has only been advertising its rooftop bar and lounge Rise Over Run, which offers a limited food menu.